Duplicate content and SEO are a bad mix.

 Avoid duplicate content while dominating your industry

-With the tips above, you can avoid publishing duplicate content and experiencing its devastating effects.
+With the duplicate content and SEO tips above, you can avoid issues.